dapfyi/dap/spark/zeppelin/README.md

-_Apache Zeppelin on Blake clusters is an aborted experiment unless the project upgrades to Java 11._
+_Apache Zeppelin on DaP clusters is an aborted experiment unless the project upgrades to Java 11._

 # Test
 - Update `templates/zeppelin-server.yaml`.